sandpills/Integrated-livecoding/src/midterm.md

 - Use both Hydra and Strudel
 - Include at least one audio-reactive visual element
 - Transform elements from the previous group
-- Document your planning process and include comments in your code
+- Document your planning process

 ### Individual Requirements
 - Must contribute to both planning and performance